coolsamson7/aspyx/README.md

 It is essential for `around` methods to call `proceed()` on the invocation, which will call the next around method in the chain and finally the original method.
 If the `proceed` is called with parameters, they will replace the original parameters!

-The arguments to the corresponding decorators control, how aspects are associated with which methods.
+The argument list to the corresponding decorators control, how aspects are associated with which methods.
 A fluent interface is used describe the mapping.
 The parameters restrict either methods or classes and are constructed by a call to either `methods()` or `classes()`.